 Their common ancestor is the grey wolf, but it’s thought that thousands of years ago, early human societies started to domesticate the friendliest and most adventurous wolves.
 Natural selection over many generations led to animals that also evolved with us and were friendly to us.

-What Does Your Dog Mean to You?
+What Does a Dog Tattoo Mean to You?

 There’s no doubt that people love their dogs.
 In fact, dogs are the only other animal on the planet that we know of that can react to and interpret human body language.
 Not even our closest primate relatives can do this without intense training.

 Dogs are highly adaptable creatures and have learned to communicate with us far more easily than other animals.
 Did you know that dogs, unlike wolves, have even developed a special eye muscle that causes them to look sad so they can appeal to our emotions?

 The importance of dogs, and indeed other animals, goes right back to our most ancient beginnings.
 For this reason, dogs have become associated with many meanings, including the following: